shellscape/Brew/README.md

 **Why create Brew?**

 I had the pleasure to work on the original Juice UI project (check out the commit history) and while it was a great project, it was always limited in some aspects.
-Below are the primary reasons I started the fork:

 Brew will enjoy a fast and frequent release cycle, whereas Juice UI has a sllloooowwww release cycle.
-Brew isn't bound by a company development schedule or available development resources.
-Brew is much leaner than Juice UI.
-Brew's extenders and controls are simpler and more intuitive to use.
-Brew doesn't ship with any unnecessary extras.
-Brew uses unobtrusive javascript and data attributes.
+I'm also personally unbound by many of the aspects that prevented rapid, frequent development on JuiceUI, and the amount of attention to the community that a project should have.

 **System Requirements**